 Pakistan Travel Warning

 The Department of State warns U.S. citizens against all non-essential travel to Pakistan.
-This Travel Warning replaces the Travel Warning dated August 28, 2015, reminding U.S. citizens of ongoing security concerns in Pakistan.
+This Travel Warning replaces the Travel Warning dated April 7, 2016.

 Pakistan continues to experience significant terrorist violence, including sectarian attacks.
-Several foreign and indigenous terrorist groups continue to pose a danger to U.S. citizens throughout Pakistan.
-Across the country, terrorist attacks frequently occur against locations where U.S. citizens and Westerners congregate, as well as against local civilian and government targets.
+Throughout Pakistan, foreign and indigenous terrorist groups continue to pose a danger to U.S. citizens.
 Targeted attacks against government officials, humanitarian and non-governmental organization (NGO) employees, tribal elders, and law enforcement personnel are common.
-On April 16, 2015, an American educator was shot by two gunmen on motorbikes.
-Evidence suggests she was targeted, in part, because she was a U.S. citizen.
+Evidence suggests that some victims of terrorist activity have been targeted because they are Americans.
 Terrorists and criminal groups regularly resort to kidnapping for ransom.

-Sectarian violence remains a serious threat countrywide and the Government of Pakistan continues to enforce blasphemy laws.
+Sectarian violence remains a serious threat throughout Pakistan, and the Government of Pakistan continues to enforce blasphemy laws.
 Religious minority communities have been victims of targeted killings and accusations of blasphemy.
-Terrorists frequently target places of worship of various faiths.

 - Attend services at places of worship without prior approval.